laurencelundblade/QCBOR/README.md

 See the comment sections on "Configuration" in inc/UsefulBuf.h.

+## Advanced Decode

+In mid-2020 a large addition makes the decoder more powerful and easy to use.
+Backwards compatibility with the previous API is retained as the new decoding features layer on top of it.

+The first noticable addition are functions to Get particular data types.
+These are an alternative built on top of GetNext that does the type checking an in some cases sophisticated type conversion.
+They track an error state internally so the caller doesn't need.
+They also handle the CBOR tagged data types thoroughly and properly.

+In line with all the new Get functions for non-aggregate types there are new Enter functions for aggregate types.
+When an array or map is expected, Enter is called to decsend into them.
+When a map is Entered it can be searched by label.
+Duplicate detection of map items is performed.

+An outcome of all this is that now the decoding of a some data can look very similar to the encoding of some data.

+     Example...

+The handling of byte-string wrapped CBOR like the COSE payload and tag 24 is improved.

+Another outcome is that it is much easier to implement decoding of a CBOR protocol.

+If decoding of more than one protocol is implemented then more of the CBOR-related code is reused.
+For example map searching and duplicate detection is reused.
+This may reduce object code size.

 ## Code Size

 These are approximate sizes on a 64-bit x86 CPU with the -Os optimization.